spraakbanken/swell-project/Anonymization_guidelines.md

 # Pseudonymization guidelines

-The purpose of anonymization is to de-identify all information that can reveal the identity of the person who wrote the text.
+The purpose of pseudonymization is to de-identify all information that can reveal the identity of the person who wrote the text.
 This information can include person names, age, areas, cities, or political, religious and other views and need to be replaced or overseen to ensure anonymity.
 Your task is to 1) identify all information that can relate to the specific person who wrote the text, and categorize what type of information it is so that the person can be de-identified by changing/hiding the specific information.
 The replacement of the personal information is performed automaticaly given the assigned label.

 This document contains instructions for how to proceed.